TheOdinProject/curriculum/extra_stuff/newJScourse/JS101/first-steps.md

 * How do you concatenate a string?
 * What is an array?
 * What types of things can you put into an array?
+* How do you get items out of an array? (i.e. how do you use the information you've stored)

 ### Step One
 1. [This tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash) throws you into the deep end 🔥.
 The point of it is to give you a good feel for what you're going to be able do to with your Javascript skills, and how to think about breaking down a problem.
 You'll also get a good idea for what your code is going to end up looking like.
 You will not, however really learn a lot here.
 Don't sweat it.
 It's _just fine_ if you don't really understand what you're doing just yet.
 You'll get there.